The next step after a website, is getting people to visit it.

 There’s a steep learning curve to any online marketing, which often acts as a barrier to people getting started, or even seeing it’s value.

 We think that business owners should know enough about how things are done so that they can make correct decisions as business owners and assess the return on investment.
-This applies to SEO and we like to fill you in on the details of what get’s done.
+This applies to our SEO services and we like to fill you in on the details of what get’s done.

 - [title] - [link]